Nathania888/Nathania888/README.md

 # Nathania Mbeshi

 I confirm that all content included in this ePortfolio is my own original work unless otherwise cited.
-This portfolio has been created for academic and professional development purposes as part of my Business Analytics and Insights program at Centennial College.

 ## 👋 Introduction